 What is data preprocessing?

-Our comprehensive blog on data cleaning helps you learn all about data cleaning as a part of preprocessing the data, covers everything from the basics, performance, and more.
+Our comprehensive blog on data cleaning helps you learn all about data cleaning as a part of preprocessing the data, covering everything from the basics to performance, and more.

 After data cleaning, data preprocessing requires the data to be transformed into a format that is understandable to the machine learning model.